the-coding-tom/nwc/README.md

     {"url" : "matched url", "regex" : "the pattern that matched"}
     {"url" : "matched url", "regex" : "the pattern that matched"}
 ```
+*NB: All stored .ndJson files are stored in the root folder /app/data/ndjson

 ## Test
 This is a test to crawl amazon.com with 5 url regular expressions to search for including a social media url regex and a crawl depth of 3 levels and a dummy api key